 Our mission as teachers is to prepare students for the real world, so our classrooms should be reflections of the real world.
 Balancing positive and negative reinforcement must be a deliberate practice in the classroom because our students are still learning how to be productive members of the community, both in and out of the classroom.

 “Recognition of adherence and lack of adherence to rules and procedures” (consequences) is just one strategy that supports a productive classroom environment and helps to develop successful learners.
-Join Jennifer Cleary, Terry Morgan, and Dr. Robert Marzano at Building Expertise 2018 as they discuss this and other strategies from their book “Classroom Techniques for Creating Conditions for Rigorous Instruction.”
+Check out Jennifer’s book “Classroom Techniques for Creating Conditions for Rigorous Instruction.”

 Jennifer A. Cleary MEd, earned her bachelor’s degree in business management from West Chester University of Pennsylvania and completed her education coursework at University of Pennsylvania before moving to Florida to begin her teaching career.
 After spending several years teaching primary and intermediate students, she earned her master’s degree in curriculum and instruction from Concordia University in Portland, Oregon.
 Cleary shifted her focus to elementary curriculum and instructional coaching support in the curriculum department at the district level.
 Her passion for education, curriculum, and student growth led her to LSI, where she worked in content development and product management.
 Through this work, Cleary worked with educators throughout the country in the pursuit of high quality rigorous instruction that results in increased student achievement for all.
 She currently is Coordinator of Elementary STEM at the School District of Lancaster.